38 Shop Bluff & Little Still Hollow

 bedrock Little Still Hollow

 We get up on the bank to continue upstream, but the undergrowth soon convinces us it’s time to turn around and head back.
-We had hoped to reach a wet weather waterfall that I estimate to be less than 100 yards farther, it probably doesn’t have any flow today anyway, that gives us another reason to come back someday.
+We had hoped to reach a wet weather waterfall that I estimate to be less than 100 yards farther, it probably doesn’t have any flow today anyway, but that gives us another reason to come back someday.

 This old road between the well-built rock wall and Moccasin Creek makes an excellent hiking trail.